christianyarwood62/css-training/block-inline-notes.md

 - inline-block behave like inline elements but with block-style padding and margin, **You will probably use flexbox to line up a bunch of boxes**

 ## Divs and spans:
-- these dont have meaning to their context, unlike "<p>" paragraph elements
+- these dont have meaning to their context, unlike paragraph elements